 - A. Related sections: - i.
 26 00 00 General Electrical Requirements - ii.
-26 05 26 Grounding and Bonding for Electrical Systems - B. Design Professional shall discuss with Project Manager to determine if the End-User requires a closed transition option.

-C. All new packaged generator installations require coordination of variances and EPA certifications.
+26 05 26 Grounding and Bonding for Electrical Systems - B. Design Professional shall discuss with Project Manager to determine if the End-User requires a closed transition option. - C. All new packaged generator installations require coordination of variances and EPA certifications.
 This coordination shall be initiated by the UGA Project Manager during the design phase with UGA Environmental Safety Division's Environmental Affairs Program (706) 542-5801 and shall involve the Design Professional.
-Revised Apr 30, 2020 2.
-PRODU JCTS Α. The fuel source shall be natural gas.
-Diesel fuel is not allowed without UGA and Revised Apr 30, 2020 Board of Regents approval. В. The emergency power shall be fed through dedicated panelboards via automatic transfer switches equipped with by-pass switches. С. Transfer switches installed in conjunction with new generator installations shall Revised Apr 30, 2020

-- be 4-pole (switching neutral).
-D. Gas line capacity, line size, and pressure shall be confirmed by the natural gas - provider for a given generator set. - E. Provide either radiator mounted resistive load bank or separate pad mounted load bank as recommended by the generator manufacturer. - F. Packaged generator assemblies shall be by Caterpillar, Cummins, Kohler, or Onan.
-New Apr 30, 2020
+- A. The fuel source shall be natural gas.
+Diesel fuel is not allowed without UGA and Board of Regents approval. - B. The emergency power shall be fed through dedicated panelboards via automatic transfer switches equipped with by-pass switches. - C. Transfer switches installed in conjunction with new generator installations shall be 4-pole (switching neutral). - D. Gas line capacity, line size, and pressure shall be confirmed by the natural gas provider for a given generator set. - E. Provide either radiator mounted resistive load bank or separate pad mounted load bank as recommended by the generator manufacturer. - F. Packaged generator assemblies shall be by Caterpillar, Cummins, Kohler, or Onan. - G. New generators shall not be specified with attached load banks, however an extra spare 100% circuit shall be provided on all new generators.